QennyS/hw04-l-systems/README.md

 I also implmented a dusty, orange background by fbm noise function to incorporate the autumn theme.

+### Drawing Rules
+- `F`:  scale down a little bit, expand forward
+- `L`: c
+- `+`: rotate positively around Z axis

+ drawing rules used to interpret the expanded axiom: "F" -> Scale our current Turtle down by a small amount, move forward, and create a Branch.
+"L" -> Create a Leaf at our current Turtle's position. "[" -> Push our current Turtle onto the stack. "]" -> Pop a new Turtle from our stack. "+" -> Rotate our current Turtle a positve amount around the forward axis.
+The amount is the specified angle plus a small randomly determined offset. "=" -> Rotate our current Turtle a positive amount around the up axis. "~" -> Rotate our current Turtle a positive amount around the right axis. "-" -> Rotate our current Turtle a negative amount around the forward axis. "_" -> Rotate our current Turtle a negative amount around the up axis. "*" -> Rotate our current Turtle a negative amount around the right axis.

 ## Controls
 - `Iterations`: change the number of iterations in L-System